000hen/OsuRTDataProvider/README.md

 OSU!
 Clinet Version Requirements: **b20190816 After**

 # How to use?
-Build this repository from source in Visual Studio.
+Build this repository from the source in Visual Studio.
 Then, use the output dll.

-You can use this dll in Python (with pythonnet) or any other languages.
+You can use this dll in Python (with pythonnet) or any other language.
+But you have to enable this plugin from `OsuRTDataProviderPlugin.Enable` in namespace `OsuRTDataProvider` to enable.

 # API
 #### OsuRTDataProviderPlugin ***class***